sagemath/sage/src/doc/en/developer/manual_git.rst

 .. _chapter-manual-git:

 ===================================
-Using Git with the Sage Trac Server
+Using Git with the Sage Issue Server
 ===================================

 ..
 WARNING::